COVID-19: Activity and engagement resources

 - Spiro100 provides web and app video streaming fitness and wellness classes for seniors, featuring over 100 full-length exercise and meditation sessions.
 During Covid-19 it is free for 30-days and no credit card needed!

-- In this 15-minute or 60-minute video you can do some more advanced workouts for fitter seniors.
+- In this 15-minute you can do some more advanced workouts for fitter seniors.

 - Yoga for seniors: this website gives you a bunch of yoga exercises seated or standing.

 - Seated exercises